Magic-angle Twisted Bilayer Systems with Quadratic-Band-Touching: Exactly Flat Bands with High-Chern Number

-In a real TBCB system, it's difficult to tune the intra-sublattice hopping $w_{AA}$ to be strictly zero.
-When $w_{AA}\ne0$, the particle-hole and chiral symmetry no longer holds (see the SM for details).
-Thus, the $M$ matrix can be written in a general form
+In real TBCB systems, it is difficult to tune the intrasublattice hopping $w_{AA}$ to be strictly zero.
+When $w_{AA}\ne0$, neither the particle-hole symmetry nor the chiral symmetry holds (see Appendix C for details).
+Thus the $M$ matrix takes a general form